intentee/poet.intentee.com/content/static-site-generator/references/front-matter.md

 +++
 ```

-Two fields are required in the front matter:
+Three fields are required in the front matter:

 - `title` - The title of the page, which will be displayed in the browser tab and as the main heading on the page
+- `description` - A description of the page.
+You can then use it, for example, as the description in the meta tags
 - `layout` - The layout to use for the page

 Optionally, you can define:

-- `description` - A description of the page.
-You can then use it, for example, as the description in the meta tags
 - `id` - An identifier for the page, which can be used for internal linking (for example, add id = "example-page" to the front matter and link to this page using: `{context.link_to("#example-page")}`)
 - `primary_collection` - Used to indicate the primary collection for the page when it belongs to multiple collections
 - `props` - A table of additional properties that can be used in the layout